 The path of Vata gets obstructed.
 Vata together with the Ojas comes down to reach the Basti (urinary system), causing Madhumeha (Diabetes mellitus).

 In this disease, signs and symptoms pertaining to Vata, Pitta and Kapha are manifested quite frequently- they vanish at times and appear again (in more vehement form).
-If neglected, this diseases causes serious types of carbuncles in subcutaneous and muscular areas, vital parts (Marma) and joints of the body.
+If neglected, this disease causes serious types of carbuncles in subcutaneous and muscular areas, vital parts (Marma) and joints of the body.

 Types of Diabetic Carbuncles: